 A brief history of the CEASA

 Circuit Excel racing in South Australia first debuted at Round 2 of the 2011 State Motor Racing Championships at Mallala Motorsport Park, where 7 cars competed in a combined field with MGF’s.
-Over the following years, entries steadily increased to the point where Circuit Excel was given its own stand-alone races, and now often attracts the biggest entry list of all categories, with over 20 cars at each round (and the possibility of 30+ cars in the near future!).
+Over the following years, entries steadily increased to the point where Circuit Excel was given its own stand-alone races, and now attracts the biggest entry list of all categories, with over 30 cars at each round.

 The category came about when long time racer and engineer, Trevor Pound, donated a Hyundai Excel X3 road car to the newly formed CAMS Junior Development Program in 2010.
 Shortly after, whilst at a practice session at Winton Raceway, Trevor happened to meet a driver who raced a Hyundai Excel, and impressed with its handling abilities, saw the potential in the Excel as a cheap race category.
 It was soon discovered that such a category for Excel’s already existed in Rallying, and after some negotiation with the CAMS SA Motor Racing Advisory Panel, it was agreed Excel’s could be raced at Mallala race meetings as Tarmac Rally cars under the CAMS Rally Excel specifications, but with permission to run different size wheels and semi-slick tyres to suit tarmac circuit conditions.